 To heated pan, slowly add cooking liquid, scraping up any browned bits on the bottom of the pan.
-Whisk together soy sauce and cornstarch.
-When cooking liquid is simmering, whisk in soy sauce / cornstarch and cook for 1 minute.
+Whisk together Tamari and cornstarch.
+When cooking liquid is simmering, whisk in Tamari / cornstarch and cook for 1 minute.
 (It should still be quite liquid-y but the cornstarch will help it adhere a bit better to the sandwiches.)
 Pour au jus into small bowls for serving.

-Place baguette cut-side up on a sheet pan.
+Place bread cut-side up on a sheet pan.
 Spread with second portion of butter and transfer to oven until lightly toasted, 2 to 3 minutes.

 Fill sandwiches with meat and top with sliced cheese.
 Broil until cheese is melted, 2 to 3 minutes more.

 Serve sandwich with au jus for dipping and salad on the side.
 Enjoy!